shotgunsoftware/python-api/docs/reference.rst

 This functionality is currently supported by the methods ``Shotgun.schema_entity_read`` and ``Shotgun.schema_field_read``.

 Localization is disabled by default.
 To enable localization, set the ``localized`` property to ``True``.
-The property cannot be set at Shotgun class instantiation.
-When the class is instantiated, the ``localized`` config property is set to ``False``.

 Example for a user whose language preference is set to Japanese: